Winter 2021 Graduate Geography Timetable

 This is a DRAFT timetable.
 Enrollment in courses will be available on July 30, 2020.
 Core courses are restricted to students in the planning program.
 Courses marked with an asterisk (*) are restricted – students from outside the department must have instructor approval to enrol.

-Delivery method and course caps are subject to change.
+Delivery method for courses in winter 2021 session is online.
 Click on the course code for the course description and syllabus.
 Course syllabi will be added as they become available.